Lundy's Restaurant: Main building

 The primary structure comprising Lundy's is a two-story Spanish Colonial Revival structure, newly built by Bloch & Hesse.
 Its facade contained large windows that could be opened to let in air; there was no air conditioning at the time of the restaurant's construction, and the windows also provided views of the bay.
 Specific elements in the Spanish Colonial Revival style included its stucco walls, sloping mission-tiled roofs, an arcade on the second story, a large chimney, tiled gateways, ornate entrance pavilions, and detailing such as wooden lintels and grills at each of the entrances along Emmons Avenue.
 At the time of the building's construction, the Mediterranean style was commonly used at seaside resorts, so the use of the Spanish Colonial Revival style at Lundy's would have made it seem like a seaside resort.

 The southern facade along Emmons Avenue serves as the main facade for the building.
 Along that side, there is an enclosed second story that is slightly set back from the first story below.
-The windows on both floors are composed of large casement windows, designed at a time where air-conditioning was nonexistent.
+The windows on both floors are composed of large casement windows, designed at a time when air-conditioning was nonexistent.
 The Emmons Avenue facade contains twenty-one bays and two pavilions with hip roofs; the ground-floor bays are separated by pilasters.
 The entrance bays originally contained wood-and-glass doors with seafood-themed carvings, as well as glass fanlights that contained depictions of seahorses and crabs.
 Raised lettering with the words f.w.i.l. lundy bros is located above the entrance bays.
 The other bays contain projecting stone window sills.

 The second story has rectangular window openings that are wider and shorter than the corresponding windows on the ground floor, as well as groups of three ocular window openings above each of the entrance pavilions.
 The rectangular windows are composed of three vertical sections: a decorated center section and transparent top and bottom sections.
 The second floor's enclosed porches are covered by a red corrugated sheet metal roof.
 The portion of the second story above the entrance pavilions is also enclosed.

 The northern or rear facade contains two sections: a kitchen wing on the western side (adjacent to the Bayside Hotel annex on the northwestern corner of the building), and a dining room wing on the eastern side.
 The ground floor of the kitchen wing contained the kitchens and included four long, horizontal bays for window openings, while the second floor was an extension of the dining area there, with stucco walls and casement windows.
 On the dining room wing, there are two pavilions with ocular windows extending from the second floor, between which is an enclosed porch with casement windows.